 - Any old passports with previous visas; and

 - Any additional documents you feel are necessary for the visa interview.

 Step 5: Most applicants will receive their visas within 10 business days.
 However, some applications may require additional processing time.
 To check the status of your application, please go to: https://ceac.state.gov/CEAC/.
-We recommend that you do not finalize travel plans until you hae received your visa.
+We recommend that you do not finalize travel plans until you have received your visa.

 For information about passport delivery, please click here.
 Details should be available 5 days after the interview at the Consulate/Embassy.